floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 I personally disagree with the choice of brunch - I'd have used webpack myself, but one cannot be too picky when others provide work that is essentially free.

-Anyway, we have different options for this:
+Anyway, we have different options for solving the assets problem domain:

 1. Reusing the nginx container (and having the assets land on "image.kitt.eh")
 2. Introducing a second nginx container (and introducing "assets.kitt.eh" in proudction)